nethacker/scalable-ubuntu-flask-gunicorn-nginx/README.md

 * Copy test application app01 nginx config to appropriate location from repo hierarchy
 * Delete default nginx config
 * Enable nginx site and restart nginx

+## Performance notes:

+* Gunicorn is configured with 5 workers leveraging threading (2 per worker) each worker can handle 1000 connections.
+Typical formula is 2 workers per cpu core +1 worker
+* Gunicorn Timeout value is set to 30 seconds and keepalive is set to 2 seconds
+* NGINX is set to use 8 buffers and 24K size per buffer when reading a response from the proxied server for a single connection
+* NGINX is set to 4k buffer size used for headers from the pool